E-Jagriti

-E-Daakhil is an online portal launched by the Indian The National Consumer Disputes Redressal Commission (NCDRC) in September 2020 for facilitation of offline and online complaints relating to the Consumer Protection Act, 2019 by consumers.
-The portal is available across all State Consumer Redressal Commissions.
+E-Jagriti is an online digital consumer protection platform in India.
+It is the successor of the portal E-Daakhil, which was launched by the Indian The National Consumer Disputes Redressal Commission (NCDRC) in September 2020 for facilitation of offline and online complaints relating to the Consumer Protection Act, 2019 by consumers.

-E-Daakhil is now E-Jagriti.

 History and objectives

-E-Daakhil is an online portal launched on 7 September 2020 by The National Consumer Disputes Redressal Commission (NCDRC) for online and offline filing of complaints by aggrieved consumers and also facilitates of digital payments related to it.
-The portal is available in Consumer Redressal Commissions of various states of India.
+E-Daakhil was launched on 7 September 2020 by The National Consumer Disputes Redressal Commission (NCDRC) for online and offline filing of complaints by aggrieved consumers and also facilitates of digital payments related to it.
+Over the following years the portal became available in multiple Indian states including Rajasthan, Meghalaya, and Sikkim.

-Facilities

-The commission claims that the portal has a number of benefits.: